MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-create-update-strategy.md

 # Define re-usable update strategies using Azure Kubernetes Fleet Manager

 Administrators can control the sequence of updates to Fleet-managed clusters by defining stages, groups and optional inter-stage pauses.
-These sequences can be saved as update strategies which can be managed indepdendently of update runs or auto-upgrades, allowing strategies to be reused as required.
+These sequences can be saved as update strategies which can be managed independently of update runs or auto-upgrades, allowing strategies to be reused as required.

 This article covers how to define update strategies using groups and stages.